-Today, Kim is leading the way for our clients at Clear Peak Financial, with Dan evolving to the role of consultant.
-The team of Kim, Kelley, and Becky are so dedicated in service to our clients that Dan can genuinely ease into a new role.
+Today, Kim leads the way for clients at Clear Peak Financial.
+The team of Kim, Kelley, and Becky are so dedicated in service that Dan can genuinely ease into his next adventures.

 As a large step in Dan’s life planning, he and his wife, Sarah (his high-school sweetheart) moved to Texas full-time in 2019.
 Now residing on their secluded ranch, literally in the heart of Texas in the region known as Hill Country, he and Sarah are “living the dream” as the saying goes.
 Having helped hundreds of folks to retire, Dan finally gets to see how his next chapter in life unfolds.

-When he is not working on the ranch and the never-ending list of projects (fences, barns, coops, animals, cutting brush, being a good steward of the land), Dan pursues his study of history and economics, finds time for a dozen hobbies, enjoys adding to his BBQ “life list”, and simply celebrating all things Texas.
-He remains committed to teaching financial literacy, volunteer service with Habitat for Humanity, and helping his community and neighbors to live life to its fullest.
+When not working on the ranch and the never-ending list of projects (fences, barns, coops, animals, cutting brush, being a good steward of the land), Dan pursues his study of history and economics, finds time for a dozen hobbies, enjoys adding to his BBQ “life list”, and simply celebrating all things Texas.
+He remains committed to teaching financial literacy, volunteer service with Habitat for Humanity and the Sheriff’s Emergency Response Team, and helping his community and neighbors to live life to its fullest.

-When asked what is the best piece of advice he can offer, it is this: find ways to contribute to your neighborhood, community, and town.
-Give back as best you can to those three and you will find many joyful surprises, cheer, friends, and a great deal of satisfaction and meaning of purpose.
+When asked the best piece of advice he can offer, it is this: find ways to contribute to your neighborhood and community.
+Give back as best you can and you will find many joyful surprises, cheer, friends, and a great deal of satisfaction and meaning of purpose.